 You Could play this chord in the open position, but to make it easier to transition to the next chord.
 Playing the A Chord voicing at the 5th fret is best.

 Then we have the C#m chord.
 Also known as a 5th string root chord.

 Finally we made it to the last two chords in the song.
 They are the Bm chord and the F#m chord.

-Click the Link if you would like a Free and complete cheat sheet of these chords to practice playing While My Guitar Gently Weeps.
+Click the Link if you would like a complete cheat sheet of these chords to practice playing While My Guitar Gently Weeps.

 Two Different Chord Progressions for While My Guitar Gently Weeps